 NAKATINDI COMMUNITY & SCHOOL, ZAMBIA

 The Nakatindi Village, located about 3 miles from Zambia’s Sussi & Chuma Lodge, borders Mosi-oa-Tunya National Park, its people living with the human-wildlife conflict every day.
 The tourism industry benefits communities like Nakatindi Village since it is an industry that relies on their continued willingness to coexist with wildlife.
-Experienced by several of our clients this past year (2016), our Lynch Family looks forward to visiting the Nakatindi Village and seeing the community efforts firsthand.
+Experienced by several of our clients in 2016, our Lynch Family looks forward to visiting the Nakatindi Village and seeing the community efforts firsthand.
 During the trip, Zen and her friend Sophia will work on a video showing the positive impact of philanthropy efforts in the area.